ycm-core/YouCompleteMe/README.md

 ### The `g:ycm_min_num_of_chars_for_completion` option

-This option controls the number of characters the user needs to type before identifier-base completion suggestions are triggered.
+This option controls the number of characters the user needs to type before identifier-based completion suggestions are triggered.
 For example, if the option is set to `2`, then when the user types a second alphanumeric character after a whitespace character, completion suggestions will be triggered.
 This option is NOT used for semantic completion.

 Setting this option to a high number like `99` effectively turns off the identifier completion engine and just leaves the semantic engine.